flowersincontrol/wallpapers/README.md

 ## Download
-Navigate to the directory or folder you would like wallpapers to be downloaded to.
+Navigate to the directory or folder you would like wallpaper folder downloaded to.

 from there, download the repository with:
 ```
 git clone https://github.com/flowersincontrol/wallpapers
 ```
 ```
- OR     Use the google drive link instead, if github is not for you...
+ OR     Use the google drive link instead,
 ```
 ```
 https://drive.google.com/drive/folders/1xpUSzAX3y7GqoPfcJmrhv3A0rnPjZrGR?usp=sharing